 In 2015 the average capacity of offshore turbines under construction in Europe was 4.2 MW, ranging from 3 - 6 MW [6].
-Turbine capacities of offshore wind turbines are expected to increase in the near term, with the introduction of new turbines with rated powers in the range of 8-12 MW (e.g. GE Haliade X 12 MW, Siemens Gamesa 10.0-193 DD 10 MW and Vestas V174 9.5 MW).
-In Denmark a large jump in turbine capacity happens between the offshore wind farm Anholt (2012/2013) and the latest wind farm Horns Rev 3 (2019), with rated power increasing from 3.6 MW to 8.3 MW.
+Turbine capacities of offshore wind turbines are expected to increase in the near term, with the introduction of new turbines with rated powers in the range of 6 - 8 MW.
+In Denmark a large jump in turbine capacity happens between the newest offshore wind farm Anholt and the next planned Horns Rev 3, with rated power increasing from 3.6 MW to 8 MW.
 Rotor diameters are expected to increase as well, maintaining a specific power of 300-400 W/m2 [7].
-However, specific power is expected to increase slightly in the near term in Denmark because of the large increase in capacity as seen for MHI Vestas' V164-8.3 MW.
-From 2020 and onwards 10+ MW turbines are expected to be used.
+However, specific power is expected to increase slightly in the near term in Denmark because of the large increase in capacity as seen for MHI Vestas' V164-8.0 MW and Siemens Wind Powers' SWT-6.0-154 and SWT-7.0-154.
+From 2020 and onwards 10+ MW turbines are expected to become commercially available, but it is not expected that such large turbines will be standard in Denmark before after 2030.